Joi/jibot3/plugins/command/README.md

 1. Optionally, enter a usage hint
 1. Optionally, specify whether channels, users, and links are sent to the app unescaped

-## `keyword`
-The keyword in these files should correspond to the triggering slash command name.

 ## `callback_function`
 The callback_function will be called when a triggering command is found.
 These functions are called with a set of arguments, each of which can be used in any order.
 Please see the plugins directory README.md file for details about the callback function arguments.